visgl/luma.gl/README.md

 LumaGL: A JavaScript WebGL Framework for Data Visualization
 ===========================================================

-**Note** LumaGL has just been made public and is still in the process of being published on npm.
+**Note** LumaGL has just been made public.
+Some examples are currently not working and documentation is in the process of being updated to correspond with the latest API changes.

 ## Overview